ilkkah/aamu-blog-repro/README.md

 ![The index page of the starter blog](https://raw.githubusercontent.com/AamuApp/gatsby-aamu-starter/master/screenshot.jpg "The index page of the starter blog")

+If you want to use try this out yourself, you first need to set up a project on Aamu.app which will host your data.

+See the demo site here: **[DEMO](https://gifted-wing-586384.netlify.com/)**

 Static sites are scalable, secure and have very little required maintenance.
 They come with a drawback though.
 Not everybody feels good editing files, building a project and uploading it somewhere.
 This is where Aamu.app comes into play.

 With Aamu.app and Gatsby you can connect your favorite static site generator with an API that provides an easy to use interface for people writing content and automate the publishing using services like [Travis CI](https://travis-ci.org/) or [Netlify](https://www.netlify.com/).